 - For Keatinge and Ball printings of the CSA #11 and CSA #12 stamps, use KB in the search string.

-- To search only the CSA Postal History Database and not the Stamp Database, add cover to the end of your search string and make sure that you use the ALL of these words option in Advanced Search.
+- To search only the CSA Postal History Database and not the Stamp Database, add cover to the end of your search string and make sure that you use the Find ALL words option.

-- To search only the CSA Stamps Database and not the Postal History Database, add stamp to the end of your search string and make sure that you use the ALL of these words option in Advanced Search.
+- To search only the CSA Stamps Database and not the Postal History Database, add stamp to the end of your search string and make sure that you use the Find ALL words option.

 Free counters provided by Andale.